Historical immigration to Great Britain: Germans

 Throughout the 19th century a small population of German immigrants built up in Britain, numbering 28,644 in 1861.
 London held around half of this population, and other small communities existed in Manchester, Bradford and elsewhere.
-The German immigrant community was the largest group until 1891, when it became second only to Russian Jews.
+The German immigrant population was the largest group until 1891, when it became second only to Russian Jews.
 There was a mixture of classes and religious groupings, and a flourishing culture built up, with the growth of middle and working class clubs.
 Waiters and clerks were two main occupations, and many who worked in these professions went on to become restaurant owners and businessmen, to a considerable extent.
-This community maintained its size until the First World War, when public anti-German feeling became very prominent and the Government enacted a policy of forced internment and repatriation.
-The community in 1911 had reached 53,324, but fell to just over 20,000 after the war.
+This population maintained its size until the First World War, when public anti-German feeling became very prominent and the Government enacted a policy of forced internment and repatriation.
+The population in 1911 had reached 53,324, but fell to just over 20,000 after the war.

 Russian Jews

 England has had small Jewish communities for many centuries, subject to occasional expulsions, but British Jews numbered fewer than 10,000 at the start of the 19th century.
-After 1881 Russian Jews suffered bitter persecutions, and British Jews led fund-raising to enable their Russian co-religionists to emigrate to the United States.
+After 1881 Russian Jews suffered bitter persecutions, and British Jews led fund-raising to enable their Russian co-religionists to immigrate to the United States.
 However, out of some 2,000,000 who left Russia by 1914, around 120,000 settled permanently in Britain.
 One of the main concentrations was the same Spitalfields area where Huguenots had earlier congregated.
 Immigration was reduced by the Aliens Act 1905 and virtually curtailed by the 1914 Aliens Restriction Act.
 In addition to those Russian Jews who settled permanently in the UK an estimated 500,000 Eastern European Jews transmigrated through British ports between 1881 and 1924.
 Most were bound for the United States and others migrated to Canada, South Africa, Latin America and the Antipodes.